Location: Old Building First Floor

 The SEM facilities are available for use by both members of the university and external users.

-Location: South Wing - First Floor
+Location: Phase 1 Building - First Floor

 Telephone Extension: